yamaoka-kitaguchi-lab/tn4-edges-deploy/README.md

 1. Configure interfaces according to the NetBox registration
 1. Backup the current config, e.g., minami7_after.cfg

 Kick Ansible and pray for provisioning.
 The larger the number of target hosts, the longer it takes to build the dynamic inventory - approximately 10 hosts/minute.
+Take care that the provisioning will fail if candidate config exists in the switch.

 ```
 % pipenv run migrate